shieldgenerator7/DnD-Stories/Agranari/Agranari.md

 The footsteps approached.
 “Hello?”
 The bear counted quietly in the distance, then continued coming closer.
 “Henrietta, that better not be you getting into the chicken feed again!”

-The bear searched the silo.
+The bear searched the silo, lingering a little longer in the berry room.
 “Did I leave these berries unstacked again?”
 After some moving around, the bear came outside.

 Zemorsin held his breath.